gdifiore/gdifiore.github.io/blog/fort_circle.md

 A sample animation & implemented math can be found in this Desmos calculation.
 <iframe src="https://www.desmos.com/calculator/ssxsw7jhbv?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>

+This same shrinking math also works for the "new" storms where at endgame, the inner circle may be placed inside the current storm.
+<iframe src="https://www.desmos.com/calculator/dvxrdyeqou?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>

 ## Conclusion
 Epic Games may use a different formula than this, but it's what I found first and the animation looks very similar.